Empowering Children to Protect Themselves

 We are committed to empowering children and adolescents to stay safe and happy and make good decisions based on knowledge and a strong internal value system – educating them to know what to do and who to tell in dangerous situations.

-- Use of DVDs and puppets (K – 2nd Grade)
+- Use of video and puppets (K – 2nd Grade)

 - Classroom discussions led by trained facilitators in settings of 15 to 30 children